 5. Deepen marital friendship

-It’s important for your children to see that you don’t only love each other, you like each other.
+Your children need to see that you love each other and like each other.
 One thing that best friends do is spend time engaging in fun activities.

 Shared hobbies promote higher levels of marital satisfaction.
-Studies show that couples who did activities out of the ordinary (such as learning a language together or trying something new) cited a more satisfying and exciting relationship.
+Studies show that couples who did activities out of the ordinary (learning a language together or trying something new) cited a more satisfying and exciting relationship.

 Friends also laugh together, which has been shown to make couples feel more satisfied and supported in their marriage.
-Those who make time for laughing are also more likely to stay together and share more positive emotions with one another.
+Those who make time for laughing are also more likely to stay together and share more positive emotions.

 Benefits for Children